hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **a-guata**
 1SG-walk
-"I walk"
+“I walk”

 **re-guata**
 2SG-walk
-"You walk"
+“You walk”

 **o-guata**
 3-walk
-"He/she walks"
+“He/she walks”

 **ro-guata**
 1PL.EXCL-walk
-"We (excluding you) walk"
+“We (excluding you) walk”

 **ja-guata**
 1PL.INCL-walk
-"We (including you) walk"
+“We (including you) walk”

 **pe-guata**
 2PL-walk
-"You (plural) walk"
+“You (plural) walk”

 This example demonstrates the person prefixes in Guarani, including the distinction between inclusive and exclusive first person plural.